brunobg/webdevbook/docs/frontend/introduction.md

 <style web></style>
 ```

-Not all tags need a web/native version.
+Not all tags need a web/native version: the idea is to share the same code as much as possible.
 You can have the same `<script>` for both.
-If you need to have completely different versions of the files it's easier to create separate files, which will be loaded automatically according to the build.
+If you need to have completely different versions of the files for template, script and style it's easier to create separate files, which will be loaded automatically according to the build.
 This is valid for vue or js files:

 <dl>
   <dt>file.android.vue</dt>